How Much Does Gutter Guard Installation Cost? (2025)

 What Are the Different Types of Gutter Guards?

-Most gutter guards are made of plastic, metal, or a combination of the two.
+Most gutter guards consist of plastic, metal, or a combination of the two.
 They either sit on top of the gutter or rest inside it.
 “Gutter guards have a few forms, but the most popular are steel cover guards and screen [or] mesh guards,” says Kyle Shirley, owner of Sol Vista Roofing.
-Here are the most common types of gutter guards.
+Below is a quick overview of the most common gutter guard types.

 Plastic Screen

-The least expensive gutter guards are made out of PVC plastic, and the quality is reflected in the price.
+Polyvinyl chloride (PVC) and plastic guards are typically the cheapest and least durable materials.
 Typically, you’ll purchase the material in rolls that are the approximate width of your gutter and cut them before installation.
-This makes for a fairly easy DIY project since you simply lay the screen on top of the gutter and tuck the edges under the eave.
+This makes for a fairly easy DIY project: Simply lay the screen on top of the gutter and tuck the edges under the eave.

-These gutter guards stand up reasonably well against leaves and pine needles, but they can be easily blown away or knocked out of place.
+These screen gutter guards withstand leaves and pine needles reasonably well, but they can be easily blown away or knocked out of place.
 Additionally, the plastic can become brittle or warp under extreme temperatures.
-On average, plastic guards only last for three to six years.
+On average, plastic guards only last three to six years.

 Foam

-While screens and mesh guards sit on top of a gutter to prevent debris from falling in, foam gutter guards sit inside the gutter, making them one of the easiest types of gutter guards to install.
+While screens and mesh guards sit on top of a gutter to prevent debris from falling in, foam gutter guards sit inside the gutter, making them one of the easiest gutter guard types to install.
 These polyurethane foam wedges are porous enough to allow water to flow through the gutter and down the spout, but leaves and other debris stay on top of the foam and slide off.

-Unfortunately, even polyurethane breaks down over time, sending microplastics into the runoff and groundwater.
-Additionally, algae and fungus can grow on the foam, making it unsightly and smelly, so you’ll have to remove the foam and wash it from time to time.
+Unfortunately, foam inserts require regular cleaning because debris will naturally pile up on top of them.
+Additionally, algae and fungus can grow on the foam due to water and debris buildup, making it unsightly and smelly.
 While these foam inserts can last up to 10 years, they won’t last nearly as long in wet or sunny climates.

 Brush